majaliju/ticketblaster-final/README.md

 </p>

 <p align="justify">
   These are the four models used on the backend, and their relationships to each other.
-All relevant ActiveRecord methods, validations, etc can be used in relation to this knowledge.
+All relevant ActiveRecord methods, validations, (etc.) can be used in relation to this knowledge.
   <ul>
     <li>Users</li>
     <ul>